 11. Eat at neighbourhood Goan restaurants

 It took me a while to realize that “Goan cuisine” served at popular beach shacks is a farce.
-Last monsoon, I sampled Goan curries, local breads and hearty conversations at neighborhood restos, quietly tucked away in the interiors of Goa.
+Last monsoon, I sampled Goan curries, local breads and hearty conversations at neighborhood restos, quietly tucked away in the interiors of Goa – the best places to visit in Goa at night.
 Read about my 7 most delightful authentic Goan food finds.

 I’m not one for boating in tourist-infested lakes, but Mayem Lake is quite exceptional.
 In the village of Mayem in North Goa, this is a pristine expanse of freshwater surrounded by dense forests, and as you paddle your way towards the far shore of the lake, you can feel the silence engulf you.

 Last I heard, they’ve made a fancy boardwalk leading up to the lake in the hope of attracting more people.
-Go before it’s too late.
+Go before it’s too late, and if you’ve been recently, let me know if it still belongs on my offbeat things to see in Goa list.